armanghobadi/ESPlog/README.md

-# ulogger - A Lightweight Logger for MicroPython
+# micrologger - A Lightweight Logger for MicroPython

 ## Overview

-`ulogger` is a lightweight logging system designed for MicroPython environments.
+`micrologger` is a lightweight logging system designed for MicroPython environments.
 It allows you to log messages at different severity levels, output logs to both the console and a file, and supports log rotation based on file size.
 The system is flexible and can be configured to use color-coded logs for the console and store logs in either text or JSON format.
 It is optimized for use on embedded systems and microcontrollers where resources are limited.

 ## Features